bioinformatics-core-shared-training/CRUK_CI_RNAseq_course/index.md

 > ## Prerequisites {.prereq}
 >
-> Some basic R knowledge is assumed.
+> Some basic R knowledge is assumed (and is essential).
+Without it, you will struggle on this course.
 > If you are not familiar with the R statistical programming language we
 > strongly encourage you to work through an introductory R course before
 > attempting these materials.